Skip to main content

 Read more of "Make games not engines: why I'll be using Godot engine"

-The cover of "Conquer: a deep-dive into my Minetest mod jam entry"
+The cover of "Conquer: a deep-dive into my Luanti mod jam entry"

-Conquer: a deep-dive into my Minetest mod jam entry
+Conquer: a deep-dive into my Luanti mod jam entry

 In 2020, the Minetest Discord community ran a mod-making competition with “combat” as the theme.
 Participants had one week to create a mod with all the code written within the time, but pre-existing art was allowed.
 I made a Real-Time Strategy (RTS) minigame called Conquer; it received first place.